Your basket is currently empty!

 There are five types of ISAs available:

 Most banks and building societies offer cash ISAs or individual savings accounts.
 It is worth shopping around and comparing interest rates as these can vary.
 Rates will vary according to the type of cash ISA, with fixed deposit ISAs usually paying a higher interest rate than instant access ISAs.
-Interest that you earn on a cash ISA is tax- free.
+Interest that you earn on a cash ISA is tax-free.
 You may find regular savings accounts paying a higher rate of interest than ISAs.
-If your interest for the year is likely to be less than the tax allowance of £1,000, it will be more beneficial to save in a regular savings account with a higher interest rate.
+If your interest for the year is likely to be less than the tax-free personal savings allowance of £1,000, it will be more beneficial to save in a regular savings account with a higher interest rate.

 Stocks and shares ISAs allow you to buy shares in companies or stock market funds.
-This does involve risk as shares can go up or down in price.
+This does involve risk as share prices can go up or down.
 You should view this as a long-term investment.
 When share prices increase your capital value increases.
 The shares may also pay dividends which is the income earned on the shares.
-Some stocks and share ISAs allow investment into stock market funds only, whilst others allow you to choose individual company shares.
+Some stocks and shares ISAs allow investment into stock market funds only, whilst others allow you to choose individual company shares.
 Make sure you check the fees, as these can vary significantly and impact long-term growth.

 Lifetime ISA or LISA